manjulananduri/manjulananduri.github.io/_posts/2022-07-26-carbon-language-execvp-error.md

 If you are just getting started , check out this detailed Carbon programming syntax guide with examples here. [carbon-language-tutorial-syntax](https://tipseason.com/carbon-language-tutorial-syntax/)

 ---

+Carbon language is still in development phase.
+So installation in some of the platforms like Windows, Linux are having some issues.
+We will share detailed posts for each of them.
+Subscribe to our letter to stay tuned.

 ## Suggested Articles:

 [Top 10 most loved programming languages of 2022 and which companies use them](https://tipseason.com/top-10-most-loved-programming-languages-2022/)